Railway electrification in Malaysia: Gemas–Johor Bahru

-The documents displayed also stated that the electrification for the stretch will have the same specifications as that of the Seremban-Gemas stretch, namely at 25 kV AC 50 Hz single phase and supplied via an overhead catenary.
-Train operations for this stretch will be integrated with the Train Control Centres at KL Sentral and Gemas.
+The documents displayed also stated that the electrification for the stretch will have the same specifications as that of the Seremban–Gemas stretch, namely at 25 kV AC 50 Hz single phase and supplied via an overhead catenary.
+Train operations for this stretch will be integrated with the Train Control Centres at and Gemas.
 The designed speed for the tracks is 160 km/h.
 This is expected to reduce the time taken for travel between Kuala Lumpur and Johor Bahru from 6 hours to approximately 3.5 hours.

-On 11 December 2015, the Chinese company China Railway Construction Company (CRCC) was awarded to build the Gemas – Johor Bahru Electrification and Double-Tracking project within a consortium comprising itself, China Railway Engineering Corp (CREC) and China Communications Construction Corp (CCCC).
+On 11 December 2015, the China Railway Construction Company (CRCC) was awarded to conduct the Gemas–Johor Bahru EDTP with a consortium comprising itself, China Railway Engineering Corp (CREC) and China Communications Construction Corp (CCCC).
 A local joint-venture consortium, SIPP-YTL JV was awarded as the local sub-contractor responsible for civil work including the upgrading of all stations.

-The groundbreaking ceremony of Gemas-Johor Bahru EDTP was held on 3 April 2018 and officiated by the then-Prime Minister Najib Razak.
-Originally planned to be completed in October 2021, the project has faced several delays due to COVID-19 pandemic, land acquisition issues and electric feeder line issues.
-The introduction of ETS service in the Gemas-Johor Bahru was also hit with delay due to late arrivals of ETS3 trainset.
+The groundbreaking ceremony of the Gemas-Johor Bahru EDTP was held on 3 April 2018 and was officiated by then-Prime Minister Najib Razak.
+Originally planned to be completed in October 2021, the project faced several delays due to the COVID-19 pandemic, land acquisition issues and electric feeder line issues.
+The introduction of KTM ETS service in the Gemas-Johor Bahru was also hit with delay due to late arrivals of new KTM Class 94 (ETS3) trainsets intended for new services on the line.

-On 25 February 2025, the EDTP was announced as 99% completed.
-It was also announced that at that time the EDTP was expected be completed by (Easter Monday) 21 April 2025.
-That was expected to be enhanced by the southern sector ETS service starting after 12 August 2025 when all ETS3 trainsets were scheduled to be delivered to Malaysia.
+On 25 February 2025, the EDTP was announced as 99% complete.
+It was also announced at that time that the EDTP was expected be completed by 21 April 2025.
+It was expected that southern sector ETS services will start after 12 August 2025 when all ETS3 trainsets were scheduled to be delivered to Malaysia.